eclipse-pass/main/docs/deploy/ec2.md

 ## Background

 The existing pass-docker setup is intended for local deployment.
 It uses a hard-coded hostname of `pass.local`.
 It includes a customized Service Provider and Identity Provider for authentication as well as DSpace for testing deposits.
 All of the other images are production images just configured for `pass.local`.
-See the [existing documentation](https://github.com/eclipse-pass/pass-docker) for more information.
+See the [pass-docker project](https://github.com/eclipse-pass/pass-docker) for more information.

 ## Configuration